King of Prussia

 In 1975, there were two individual shopping malls at the Del Amo site; DEL AMO CENTER (on the south) and BULLOCK'S-DEL AMO FASHION SQUARE (on the north).
 The FASHION SQUARE mall was expanded and enclosed in 1970-'71.
 DEL AMO CENTER would remain open-air until the early 1980s.

-Two DEL AMO malls were merged into one super-sized center between 1978 and 1981.
-Original venues are shown in black; a new connecting concourse is indicated in light gray.
-With this addition, DEL AMO FASHION CENTER is the largest enclosed mall in the USA.
+The two DEL AMO malls were merged into one super-sized shopopolis between 1978 and 1981.
+Original complexes are shown in black, with a new connecting concourse indicated in light gray.
+With this addition, DEL AMO FASHION CENTER was the largest enclosed mall in the USA.
 The Los Angeles Times proclaimed it "King of the Malls."
-The complex covered 2,650,000 leasable square feet, housed 335 stores, and maintained free parking for 12,000 autos.
+The complex covered a whopping 2,650,000 leasable square feet, housed 335 stores, and maintained free parking for 12,000 autos.

-A circa-2009 layout.
-A lot had changed since 1981.
-A freestanding movie megaplex, the Mann 9 Theatres, was in operation between 1991 and 2000 (in space now occupied by LA Fitness).
+A lot had changed at the DEL AMO mall by 2009.
+A freestanding movie megaplex, the Mann 9 Theatres, was in operation between 1991 and 2000.
 Macy's rebranded three anchor stores between 1996 and 2006.
-The 1971 addition to the northern FASHION SQUARE section was razed and replaced with an Outdoor Promenade (in medium gray) in 2005-2006.
+In 2005-2006, the 1971 FASHION SQUARE addition was razed and replaced with an Outdoor Promenade (in medium gray).
+Note: the mall's current floor designations are Patio Level (basement), Level 1 and Level 2.

-In this circa-2017 plan, we see a renovated and expanded DEL AMO FASHION CENTER.
-The remainder of the FASHION SQUARE section has been demolished and replaced by a 2-level upscale enclosed mall (in medium gray).
-It is anchored by a newly-built Nordstrom.
-Levels 2 and 3 of the old The Broadway have been repurposed as a Dick's Sporting Goods.
+By 2017, the remainder of the FASHION SQUARE section has been demolished and replaced by a 2-level upscale enclosed mall (in medium gray).
+This is anchored by a newly-built Nordstrom.
+Upper floors of the old The Broadway have been repurposed as a Dick's Sporting Goods.
+Note: the mall's current floor designations are Patio Level (basement), Lower Level, Main Level and Upper Level.

 The 2-level, Outdoor Promenade, which was dedicated in September 2006.
-Its thirty-five stores include Metro Park, Guess and Levi's.
+Its thirty-five stores included Metro Park, Guess and Levi's.

 Photo from www.rtkl.com / RTKL Associates, Incorporated